 Once it starts to grow, it is a good idea to stake your eggplants before they get too large to avoid disturbing the roots once the plant is established.
 Most varieties will be fine tied to a piece of bamboo or a wooden stake sunk deeply into your pot.
 You can also build a bamboo cage or use a coated metal tomato cage.

-Eggplant needs a fast draining potting soil, but also one that won't dry out too fast.
-If you are using a very light soil, you will have to water enough times during the day so that they soil doesn't completely dry out--in the heat of the summer, depending on your pot size soil, that may mean watering twice a day or more.
-Your goal is to keep the soil moist, not soaking wet.
+Eggplant needs a fast-draining potting soil, but also one that will not dry out too fast.
+If you are using a very light soil, you will have to water enough times during the day so that the soil does not completely dry out.
+If you let the pot dry out too much—sometimes even once—it can create problems for the creation of beautiful, unmarred eggplants.
+In the heat of the summer, depending on your pot size, that may mean you need to water your plant twice a day or more.
+Your goal is to keep the soil moist, but not soaking wet.
 If you are growing eggplant in a pot or container, it is also a good idea to use some type of mulch, like straw or wood chips to cover the soil, which helps to keep the soil moist.

-Harvesting Eggplant - Eggplants come in a wide range of sizes, colors and shapes.
-They can be white, purple, almost black, bright green, and speckled.
-They can be round, long and thin or pear-shaped.
+Eggplant comes in a wide range of sizes, colors, and shapes.
+It can be white, purple, almost black, bright green, and speckled.
+It can be round, long and thin, or pear-shaped.
 You will need to know what kind of eggplant you have planted to know when to harvest it.
-A rule of thumb though is to pick eggplant when the skin appears glossy and it the fruit has a little give when you squeeze it.
-While you don't want to pick eggplant before it is ripe, I generally pick them when they are on the small side.
+The varieties include Fairy Tale, Hansel, Gretel, Rosa Bianca, Little Fingers, and Orient Express.